 When I first started in this Faculty, I thought there were some inconsistencies in the Teacher Studies programme: in particular, the future teachers of my region (we mainly recruit students from Cordoba – only 9% students come from other regions or abroad) tend to participate in large numbers in social engagement projects (e.g. looking after senior citizens, those with disabilities …) but no attention was paid to this in their programme.
-Given that I was the person responsible for International Affairs, I start designing (and then planning, financing, etc) a programme which did address such social engagement as linked also to internationalisation.
-I did this because I think such activities are important for all thse involved in society, especially those responsible for the socialisation of the the next generations, i.e. especially teachers.
+Given that I was the person responsible for International Affairs, I started designing (and then planning, financing, etc.) a programme which addressed such social engagement as linked also to internationalisation.
+I did this because I think such activities are important for all these involved in society, especially those responsible for the socialisation of the next generations, i.e. especially teachers.

 So, that’s how everything started.
 Now, after 14 years, I can say my instincts were confirmed.
 Students are nowadays (after many years of international mobility) more used to doing part of their Education programme abroad; Faculty teachers understand much better why mobility is important for students’ academic and professional background; and me, personally, feel quite satisfied that I was in the right moment at the right place to be able to contribute to something which, for me, was important.